pytest-dev/plugincompat/README.md

 If `index.txt` is updated as the message above states, that file should be committed and pushed back to GitHub in order to trigger a new [travis](travis.org) build.
-The build matrix page should be updated when the full matrix gets a chance to run, usually after 10 minutes or so.
+The web page should be updated when the full matrix gets a chance to run, usually after 10 minutes or so.

 If `index.txt` does not change, no further action is needed: